ajv-validator/ajv/README.md

 Function should return validation result as `true` or `false`.

 Custom formats can be also added via `formats` option.

+##### .addKeyword(String keyword, Object definition)

+Add custom validation keyword to ajv instance.

+Keyword should be a valid JavaScript identifier.

+Keyword should be different from all standard JSON schema keywords and different from previously defined keywords.
+There is no way to redefine keywords or remove keyword definition from the instance.

+Keyword definition is an object with the following properties:

+- _type_: optional string or array of strings with data type(s) that the keyword will apply to.
+If keyword is validating another type the validation function will not be called, so there is no need to check for data type inside validation function if `type` property is used.
+- _validate_: validating function that will be called at validation time with keyword schema, data and parent schema (it will be passed only if the function has 3 arguments) and should return validation result as boolean.
+Validation function can return custom errors via `errors` property of itself.
+If validation result is false and errors are not returned, ajv will add default error with `keyword` property set to 'custom'.
+This aproach has the worst performance and is only recommending only for trying your custom keywords.
+- _compile_: compiling function that will be called at schema compilation time with keyword schema and parent schema (it will be passed only if the function has 2 arguments) and should return validating function.
+- _macro_ (NOT IMPLEMENTED): macro function that that will be called before schema compilation with keyword schema and parent schema (it will be passed only if the function has 2 arguments) and should return another schema that will be applied on the save data level in addition to the original schema (`allOf` keyword us used to do it).
+The returned schema may contain the same or other custom keywords that will be recusively expanded until the final schema has no custom keywords defined with macros.
+- _inline_ (NOT IMPLEMENTED): compiling function that will be called at schema compilation time with keyword schema and parent schema (it will be passed only if the function has 2 arguments) and should return code (as string) that will be inlined in the currently compiled validation function.

+_validate_, _compile_, _macro_ and _inline_ are mutually exclusive, only one should be used at a time.

 ##### .errorsText([Array&lt;Object&gt; errors [, Object options]]) -&gt; String